-Dr. Yenting Chen is a board certified emergency medicine physician practicing at the Alta Bates Summit Medical Center emergency departments in Berkeley and Oakland, California.
+Dr. Yenting Chen is a board certified emergency medicine physician.
 In this opinion piece, he discusses the importance of empathy when tackling misinformation during the COVID-19 pandemic.

 Recently, many of my peers in the healthcare and science professions have found themselves on a new, unexpected frontline in the war against COVID-19: the battle against widespread medical science misinformation on social media.